socketry/utopia/guides/middleware/readme.md

 	secure: true
 ```

-All session data is stored on the client, but it's encrypted with a salt and the secret key.
-It is impossible for the client to decrypt the data without the secret stored on the server.
+All session data is stored on the client, but it is encrypted and authenticated with a key derived from the secret.
+The client cannot read or modify the data without the secret stored on the server.

 When the middleware is installed, the session is available on the request: